Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory

 \subsection{Connection matrix algorithm}

 In this subsection, we present a simple procedure to obtain a connection matrix.
-To start, recall that $C_n = \bigoplus_{p \in P}\C^p_n$ and suppose that we have fixed bases $\fA^p_n$ for each term $\C^p_n$.
-Putting together these bases, we obtain a basis $\fA$ for $C$.
-Now, let $D$ be the boundary matrix of $C$ in the basis $\fA$, assuming that columns and rows are sorted in a compatible way with the poset $P$ and dimensions, so that, given two generators $\alpha \in \fA^p_n$ and $\beta \in \fA^q_m$ with either $p<q$ or ($p=q$ and $n<m$), then the corresponding row and column indexed by $\alpha$ goes before the one indexed by $\beta$.
+Recall that $C_n = \bigoplus_{p \in P}\C^p_n$ and suppose that we have fixed bases $\fA^p_n$ for each term $\C^p_n$.
+Putting together these bases we obtain a basis $\fA$ for $C$.
+Now, let $D$ be the boundary matrix of $C$ in the basis $\fA$, assuming that columns and rows are sorted in a compatible way with the poset $P$ and dimensions.
+That is, we impose a total order in $\fA$ so that, given two generators $\alpha \in \fA^p_n$ and $\beta \in \fA^q_m$ with either $p<q$ or ($p=q$ and $n<m$), then $\alpha < \beta$.